flaki/tchspk.rs/README.md

 Most of this functionality comes from `lib/cfp-telegram.js`.

+### Configuration
+The app is configured via the `config.json` configuration file in the root directory of the app.
+To create your own `config.json` refer to the example file and fill in the keys and properties.

+A lot of the configuration is explained in the TinSpeaker experiment, refer to the docs below for more info.

+*Note: `CHAT_ID_DEBUG` is no longer used in the app, use `PREVIEWS` instead.*

+Different channels could be created inside the service configurations, these encode different accounts & configuration settings which later can be used for different purposes.
+Currently only the default channel (`MAIN`) and the preview channel (`PREVIEW`) is implemented, which is used by the Preview feature.

+Besides configuring the integrations (like Twitter or Telegram), the `config.json` has a few global options that control how the app behaves.

+* `DEBUG` = `true`/`false` - If true the app will only output things to the console, but won't touch the integration API endpoints.
+Note that this doesn't apply to the `PREVIEWS` feature (see below).
+* `PREVIEWS` = `true`/`false` - Uses the `PREVIEW` channel in the integrations
+  to share upcoming content for debugging purposes.
+For any integration that has a `PREVIEW` channel set up with valid credentials tomorrow's content will be shared one day early which allows for catching & fixing bugs before they happen.

 ## _TinSpeaker_ experiment

 TinSpeaker is an experiment researching the features of the [Telegram API].